Jehovah28/Powershell/Office 365/ReadMe.md

-Create new users in Office 365 from an comma separted csv file and assign a license to them.
+Create new users in Office 365 from an comma seperated csv file and assign a license to them.
 The function also adds the users to a predefined Distribution group in Exchange Online and set the default public folder and addressbookpolicy.
 Note: You have to change them to fit your needs